Some airlines are moving

 The rest of your Gatwick experience, from security to passenger assistance, is the same no matter which terminal you travel from.
 And we’ll have extra staff and signs around to help make sure you know where to go.

-If you have any more questions about the airline moves, check our FAQs for detailed answers.
+If you have any more questions about the airline moves, check our FAQs for detailed answers or watch our video.